VLASH: Real-Time VLAs via Future-State-Aware Asynchronous Inference

 In asynchronous inference, the robot keeps moving while the VLA performs a forward pass, so the state at inference start generally differs from the state at which the new actions actually begin execution.
 Our key idea is to make the policy \emph{future-state-aware}: instead of conditioning on the current robot state $s_t$, we condition on the robot state at the beginning of the next execution interval $s_{t+\Delta}$.

 Although the future environment observation is unknown, the robot state at the beginning of the execution interval $s_{t+\Delta}$ is determined by the current robot state $s_t$ and the actions executed during the inference delay $a_{t:t+\Delta-1}$.
 As shown in Fig.~\ref{fig:method}(c), when inference for the new chunk starts at state $s_1$, the robot will still execute the remaining actions $a_1, a_2$ from the previous chunk before the new chunk is ready to take over.
-Since the actions $a_1, a_2$ are already known, we can \emph{roll the state forward} under them to obtain the execution-time state.
-In the Fig.~\ref{fig:method}(c), this corresponds to computing $s_3 = s_1 + a_1 + a_2$, which gives the robot state at the start of the execution interval.
+Since the actions $a_1, a_2$ are already known, we can \emph{roll the state forward} under them to estimate the execution-time state.
+In Fig.~\ref{fig:method}(c), this corresponds to computing $s_3 = s_1 + a_1 + a_2$, which gives the robot state at the start of the execution interval.
+For \textit{delta} actions, the future state is estimated by accumulating the action deltas onto the current state; for \textit{absolute} actions, the last action in the executed sequence directly serves as the estimated future state.
 During the forward pass, \method feeds both the current environment observation $o_1$ and this rolled-forward future state $s_{3}$ into the VLA.
 In this way, the model generates actions for the state at the execution-time rather than for the stale state at inference start, \textit{bridging the gap between prediction and execution in terms of robot state}.
 While the future environment is still unknown, this mechanism mirrors how humans act under reaction delays: we react to the world with slightly outdated visual input, but use our internal body state to anticipate what we will do when the action actually takes effect.
-Thus, humans inherently have the ability to compensate for such reaction delay, and we expect VLAs to possess the same capability.
+Thus, humans naturally compensate for such reaction delay, and we expect VLAs to possess the same capability.